 Your thesis submission due date is calculated based on when you entered the research stage (Stage 2).
 The Graduate Research School will provide you with a specific submission date via your student email as this may differ between students.

 If you are in the research stage and you are unsure about when your thesis is due, please contact us at firstname.lastname@example.org.

-Your Master of Research thesis must be submitted as a PDF file via the Master of Research (Thesis Submission) vUWS site.
+Your Master of Research thesis must be submitted as a PDF file via the online Thesis Submission Form.
 You will be provided with more information about the process as you approach your submission date.

-If your submission includes a creative component or other material that cannot be submitted via vUWS, please ensure that you make arrangements with the Graduate Research School in advance of your submission date.
+If your submission includes a creative component or other material that cannot be submitted via an online form, please ensure that you make arrangements with the Graduate Research School in advance of your submission date.

 There are no specific rules for the layout and presentation of your thesis.
 You should review previously submitted theses (available via Research Direct) and talk to your supervisor about the expectations and preferred style in your discipline.